BenSartor/borg-snapshot/README.md

 borg is a command line tool configured with parameters and environment variables.
 [Setting it up](https://borgbackup.readthedocs.io/en/stable/) to regularly create backups, usually means writing some scripts.
 This is where borg-snapshot steps in to help.

 borg-snapshots lets you setup a client server backup solution creating backups every hour.
 It will backup almost your entire root file system.
-However some big cache files are excluded.
+However some big cache files are excluded (see [borg-snapshot-create.sh](borg-snapshot-create.sh)).
 It uses the one file system option, so every other filesystem will be excluded.

 I use it to backup my servers and desktops.